Sunday May 19 3:00 PM

 Click below to listen to Ella Fitzgerald’s recording of Someone to Watch Over Me.

 CC, a freshman at the Buckingham, Browne and Nichols School in Cambridge, is playing Consolation, Opus 30, No.3 in E Major, from Felix Mendelssohn’s Songs Without Words.
 Consolation opens and closes with a gently rising tonic arpeggio that bookends a contemplative and lyrical theme.
 Following Consolation, CC will be playing and singing Dodie Clark’s Party Tattoos.
-Upbeat and humorous, Party Tattoos explores the creative dissonance between youthful exuberance and the inevitability of old age.
+Upbeat and humorous, Party Tattoos examines the creative dissonance between youthful exuberance and the inevitability of old age.

 Click below to watch Chenyin Li’s performance of Mendelssohn’s Consolation.